 These closing lines lose the energy built in the rest of the speech.

-So what’s the best way to end your speech, and signal to your audience that you’ve finished?
+So what’s the best way to end a speech, and signal to your audience that you’ve finished?

 Refer to an anecdote, quote or case study from the start of your speech.
 Reiterate the message you want people to remember.
-If you can, expand on the anecdote.
-Re-conceptualise the quote.
+If you can, expand on the anecdote or re-conceptualise the quote.
 Or provide a follow-up result from your case study.
 This will feel even more satisfying for your audience.

-How to do it: Watch Simon Sinek finish his speech by bringing his message full circle (15:10).
+How to do it: Watch Simon Sinek close his speech by bringing his message full circle (15:10).